-In this B2 lesson, students will learn about character traits and how they can affect relationships, and some common vocabulary used when discussing the topics.
+In this Upper-Intermediate ESL lesson, students will learn about character traits and how they can affect relationships, and some common vocabulary used when discussing these topics.

 Warm-up discussion